rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 - Camera Pose Estimation Using Curve Differential Geometry, ECCV 2012, Firenze, Italy, R. Fabbri, P. J. Giblin & B. Kimia

+## System requirements

+The 3D Curve Sketch system requires a Unix-like system, such as GNU/Linux and Mac OS.
+The main developer uses both Mac OS and GNU/Linux but originally developed the system on a Gentoo Linux workstation.
+Many of his students and collaborators use Ubuntu Linux.
+The system will run fastest under GNU/Linux.

 ## Input dataset